-In 2018, the International Maritime Organization (IMO) unveiled an initial plan to reduce GHG emissions generated by ships [31].
+In 2018, the International Maritime Organization (IMO) unveiled an initial plan to reduce GHG emissions generated by ships (Joung, et al, 2020).
 This strategy presents a vision that reiterates the IMO 's strong commitment to reducing GHG emissions associated with international shipping and, ultimately, striving for their complete elimination as soon as possible.
 This pledge emphasises the organization 's proactive approach to addressing the environmental consequences of maritime operations and aligns with broader worldwide efforts to combat climate change.